-What is the Best Trampoline – And the Safest – for 2017?
+What’s the Best Trampoline – And the Safest Trampoline – for 2021?

 Our backyard trampoline is great fun for our entire family.
 And great exercise too.
-With a little research and comparison shopping, we were able to find the best trampoline for our family and yard.
+With a little research and comparison shopping, we were able to find a great trampoline for our family and yard.
 We’ve had two of them, plus a small indoor one.
 Plus we’ve trained youngsters in local gymnastic centers.
 Of course, that doesn’t make us the “be all and end all” experts.
 But it does leave us with enough experience to give you a few pointers.

 Today there is a wide diversity of trampoline manufacturers, shapes and sizes.
 However, they all seem to be similar.
 They all claim to be the best trampoline.
 And it’s hard to tell from a casual look which one is the safest and most durable.